mlfoundations/model-soups/README.md

 This is because we have already completed all of the steps and saved the results files in this repository (i.e., `individual_model_results.jsonl`).
 If you do decide to rerun a step, the corresponding results file or plot is deleted and regenerated.

 The exception is step 1, downloading the models.
-If you wish to do steps 2, 3, or 4 you must first run step 1.
+If you wish to run steps 2, 3, or 4 you must first run step 1.

 ### Install dependencies and downloading datasets